The Crefeld School

-The Crefeld School is an alternative school for students in grades seven through twelve, located in Chestnut Hill, Philadelphia.
+The Crefeld School is an alternative school for students in grades seven through twelve in Chestnut Hill, Philadelphia.
+The Crefeld School is home to The Crefeld glass studio.

 History and mission

 The Crefeld School was founded as The Miquon Upper School in 1970 by Arnold Greenberg.
 Greenberg, a former teacher at The Miquon School (a private progressive elementary school founded in 1932), created the new upper school partly in response to requests from parents and former students from The Miquon School who wanted the opportunity to continue their schooling in the tradition of progressive education.
 Greenberg was granted permission by The Miquon School's board to include the "Miquon" name in the title of his new school, but the two schools were always entirely independent of each other.
 To avoid confusion, the upper school eventually changed its name to The Crefeld School.

 Enrollment and demographics

-For the 2019-2020 school year, Crefeld enrolled 101 students in grades 7-12.
-The student body is approximately 33% students of color.
+For the 2023-2024 school year, Crefeld enrolled 91 students in grades 7-12.
+The student body is approximately 34% students of color.